Back to square one

 - Perhaps the most damning evidence is that the phrase isn't known in print before 1952.
 That's many years after the BBC abandoned the use of visual aids for radio sports commentaries.

-Other sources report that the phrase refers to Snakes and Ladders or similar board games.
-The earliest citation of the phrase in print is currently 1952, from the Economic Journal:
+Other sources report that the phrase refers to Snakes and Ladders (Chutes and Ladders in the USA) or similar board games.
+The earliest citation of the phrase in print currently known is 1952, from the UK publication the Economic Journal:

 "He has the problem of maintaining the interest of the reader who is always being sent back to square one in a sort of intellectual game of snakes and ladders."

-Despite that comment, it isn't a feature of Snakes and Ladders that players are sent back to square one.
-Of the many examples of such boards that exist, only a few have a snake in the first square.
-For the phrase to have come from that source people must have had occasion to use it, and that appears not to be the case with Snakes and Ladders.
+Despite those citations, it isn't a usual feature of Snakes and Ladders that players are sent back to square one.
+Of the many early examples of such boards that exist, only a few have a snake in the first square.

 The game's name derives from 'scotch', which was used from the 17th century to denote a line scored on the ground and, of course, hopping.
 It was referred to in the 1677 edition of Robert Winstanley's satirical almanac Poor Robin: